SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: Related Works

 \subsection{Linear Attention}

 An alternative approach involves reformulating the attention mechanism entirely to achieve linear, $O(N)$, complexity.
-This includes methods such as RNN-like linear attention transformers \cite{katharopoulos_et_al_2020,peng2023rwkvreinventingrnnstransformer,sun2023retentivenetworksuccessortransformer} and structured state-space models (SSMs) like Mamba \cite{gu2024mambalineartimesequencemodeling}.
-Many works such as Jamba and Nemotron-Flash\cite{lieber2024jambahybridtransformermambalanguage,noauthor_bamba_nodate,lingteam2025attentionmattersefficienthybrid, funemotron} interleave linear attention layers with traditional attention layers to create hybrid model structures.
-While promising, they represent a fundamental architectural departure from the standard Transformer, and their performance is generally weaker than traditional Transformer-based LLMs.
+This includes methods such as RNN like linear attention transformers~\citep{katharopoulos_et_al_2020,peng2023rwkvreinventingrnnstransformer,sun2023retentivenetworksuccessortransformer} and structured state space models (SSMs) like Mamba~\citep{gu2024mambalineartimesequencemodeling}.
+Many works such as Jamba and Nemotron-Flash~\citep{lieber2024jambahybridtransformermambalanguage,noauthor_bamba_nodate,lingteam2025attentionmattersefficienthybrid, funemotron} interleave linear attention layers with traditional attention layers to create hybrid model structures.
+While promising, they represent a fundamental architectural departure from the standard Transformer, and thus must be trained from scratch.
+Meanwhile, their performance is generally weaker than traditional Transformer based LLMs, and may harm the math and reasoning ability.